Protection and the Consumer Duty

 The Financial Conduct Authority has now published the new Consumer Duty rules and guidance.

-Here we look at what the upcoming changes will mean for you and your clients, and how we can support your understanding and help strengthen your protection conversations in the current economic climate.
+The new rules come into force from July 2023.
+Here we look at what this means for you and your clients, and how we can help you strengthen your protection conversations.